 A word of advice – be sure not to choose a shop close to the home of the person who gave you the gift, particularly if it’s an unusual present!

-Providing the gift isn’t completely abominable, there’s no shame in wrapping it up and giving to someone for their birthday.
+Providing the gift isn’t completely abominable, there’s no shame in wrapping it up and giving to someone else for their birthday or even next Christmas.
 Keep a box of any unwanted gifts you’ve received over the years and before you head off to the high street to buy a present for someone, have a rummage around the box to see if there’s anything that might take their fancy.

 Don’t feel bad, everyone does it.
 Just make sure you don’t end up giving the gift back to the person who gave it to you in the first place!